lexemlang/lexem/specification/descriptive/filters.md

 filter() { }
 ```

+The parameter called `node2Filter` is compulsory to specify which node the filter is applied to.

 > **Note**: if there is no parameters, the whole block can be omitted, including the parenthesis `()`.

 ## Properties